-I’m not here to tell you Springtime in Paris is wonderful.
+I’m not here to tell you springtime in Paris is wonderful.
 You’ve probably heard that already.
-It’s pretty much a fact.
 There is a song about it, and everything.

-In this article, I’ll give you some details about what to expect and I’ll run through the best things to do in Paris in the Spring.
+In this article, I’ll give you some details about what to expect and I’ll run through the best things to do in Paris in the spring in 2024.

 Disclosure: This article contains affiliate links.
 These are links to products or experiences I recommend and if you were to buy something after clicking on them, I might earn a small commission at no extra cost to you.
 Any earnings go towards the upkeep of this blog, which I appreciate.